pedroelbanquero/functional_information_conjecture/README.md

   - Should make a hipotesys, guess something to take a decision (Prediction )

-  - Should take decision based on hypotesys and incentivation method
+  - Should take decision based on hypotesys and incentivation method (Propositional Logics)

   - Should have a process to convert observable data on ideas (functional information, functios who generate the observable data)